RobinTTY/LearningCollection/website/docs/Web/CSS/element-styling/width-height.md

 ---
 id: width-height
-title: Width/Height properties
+title: Width/Height Properties
-sidebar_position: 5
+sidebar_position: 2
 ---

 CSS has properties that allow you to set web page elements to a certain width and height.
 With their help, you can set fixed sizes of elements, whether it is a sidebar, an image, a table, or any other block.